-Summary of Facts
+2. Summary of Facts

-2.1 Our Anti-Money Laundering (AML) Proactive Supervision team carried out an AML desk-based review at John Fletcher Solicitors Limited, to assess its compliance with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulation 2017 (MLRs 2017).

-2.2 We identified AML control failings in relation to Client and Matter Risk Assessments (CMRAs), a lack of policies and procedures (P&Ps), a lack of policies, controls and procedures (PCPs) and the lack of a firm-wide risk assessment (FWRA) prior to 2023.

-2.3 This resulted in a referral to our AML Investigations Team.
+- 2.1 Our Anti-Money Laundering (AML) Proactive Supervision team carried out an AML inspection at Adams Burrows, to assess its compliance with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulation 2017 (MLRs 2017). - 2.2 The Proactive Supervision team identified AML control failings in relation to the firm's policies, controls and procedures (PCPs) being non-compliant and a lack of client and matter risk assessments (CMRAs) on client files. - 2.3 This resulted in a referral to our AML Investigations Team.
+During the investigation, historic breaches of the Money Laundering Regulations 2007 (MLRs 2007) were identified too.